-Before we continue, I think it is important to point out that Galapagos is one of the world’s top destination and guarded tourism site.
+Before we continue, I think it is important to point out that Galapagos is one of the world’s top destinations and guarded tourism sites.
 That being said, do not expect to get the same budget prices that you will find in mainland South America.
-Also, this break down does not include the flight tickets.
+Also, this breakdown does not include the flight tickets.
 Why?
-Because flight tickets vary from time to time.
-I went there during high season, because I specifically wanted to celebrate New Years in the Galapagos Islands (best decision ever!), and my flight ticket from Guayaquil to Baltra came out to be 400 USD.
+Because cheap flight tickets vary from time to time.
+I went there during high season, because I specifically wanted to celebrate New Year’s in the Galapagos Islands (best decision ever!), and my flight ticket from Guayaquil to Baltra came out to be 400 USD.

 Cruise or DIY tour

-I took the second option; I DIY-ed my one week trip, and I would definitely recommend the same for you.
-The main reason to this is the ability to stay on any island you choose, for as long as you choose.
+I took the second option; I DIY-ed my one-week trip, and I would definitely recommend the same to you.
+The main reason for this is the ability to stay on any island you choose, for as long as you choose.
 I spent my week in Isabela and Santa Cruz.
 Why did I choose these islands in particular?
 Isabela is the largest island in the archipelago, but it has the least amount of population.
 Therefore, less people and more animals.
-Santa Cruz was the main island, and by staying there, I got to see more of the commercially local side of Galapagos.
-I was also there for the New Years celebration; had it not been the New Years, I might have skipped that island altogether and stayed in San Cristóbal instead.
+Santa Cruz was the main island, and by staying there, I got to see more of the commercial local side of the Galapagos.
+I was also there for the New Year’s celebration; had it not been the New Year, I might have skipped that island altogether and stayed in San Cristóbal instead.

 Accommodation and food

-When it came to food, I always tried to stay on a budget and ordered los menus (consisting of soup, main dish and juice).
+When it came to food, I always tried to stay on a budget and ordered los menus (consisting of soup, main dish, and juice).
 In Isabela, menus cost 5-7 USD.
 In Santa Cruz, there are menus for 4 USD.
-Note that the budget friendly food in Santa Cruz are mostly located in a street called Los Kioscos.
-As for Isabela, there is not as much options for food compared with Santa Cruz.
+Note that the budget-friendly food in Santa Cruz is mostly located in a street called Los Kioscos.
+As for Isabela, there are not as many options for food compared with Santa Cruz.
 So, I tried to buy ingredients and cooked at my hostel some of the time.